CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 ---

+# Fix Bugs cleanly
-# Refactor - Comments
+## Refactor - Comments

-When we face a piece of code with comments, that is a place you might consider refactoring Most of the times, good code does not need comments (but not always!)
+- When we face a piece of code with comments, that is a place you might consider refactoring
+- Most of the times, good code does not need comments (but not always!)
-Use comments to explain **why**, not **what**
+- Use comments to explain **why**, not **what**

 ---

+# Fix Bugs cleanly
-# Commit your changes
+## Commit your changes

-Take special care to write a good message
+- Take special care to write a good message
-*First line*: What the change is
+- *First line*: What the change is
-*Other lines*:
+- *Other lines*:

-- a link to the issue
-- details about conversations about that
+	- A link to the issue or details about conversations about it.
-- explain why you did things, especially if done in an odd way
+	- Explain why you did things, especially if solution isn't perfect.

 ---